 Motor oil is an essential lubricant.
-It's main function is to lubricate the moving parts in your engine, but it also cleans, inhibits corrosion, and cools the engine by carrying heat away from those moving parts.
-For years, the accepted interval for oil replacement and filter service has been every 3 months or 3 thousand miles.
-Improvements in oil chemistry and engine design technology have allowed for longer oil-change intervals; typically, anywhere from 4,000 to 10,000 miles or more for most vehicles depending on the specific type (full synthetic oil versus synthetic blend).
-Over time, oil can break down as a result of the higher operating temperatures of today’s smaller, higher revving engines.
-When this occurs, the oil becomes less effective and friction may increase resulting in excessive and premature wear.
-Dirt and other contaminants may build up in both the oil and oil filter as well, creating sludge - also known as “gel.”
-Failure to follow the recommended service intervals provided by the manufacturer may cause your engine to work harder eventually leading to premature wear and possible engine failure.
-From a safety standpoint, failing to change your oil isn’t likely pose a problem for you or other motorists.
-But, from an environmental point of view, maintaining your vehicle according to the manufacturer’s recommendations and your current driving conditions will result in a vehicle that will run better with lower exhaust emissions and a smaller carbon footprint.
+Its main function is to lubricate the moving parts in your engine.
+It also cleans, inhibits corrosion and cools the engine, by carrying heat away from those moving parts.
+For years, the accepted interval for oil replacement and filter service has been every three months or 3000 miles.
+Improvements in oil chemistry and engine design technology have allowed for longer oil change intervals; typically it’s anywhere from 4,000 to 10,000 miles for most vehicles, depending on the specific oil type (full synthetic vs. synthetic blend).
+Over time, oil can break down as a result of the operating temperatures of today’s smaller, higher-revving engines.
+When this occurs, the oil becomes less effective and friction may increase, resulting in excessive and premature wear.
+Dirt and other contaminants may build up in both the oil and oil filter as well, creating sludge, also known as “gel.”
+Failure to follow recommended service intervals may cause your engine to work harder, eventually leading to premature wear and possible engine failure.
+From a safety standpoint, failing to change your oil isn’t likely to pose a problem for you or other motorists.
+From an environmental point of view, maintaining your vehicle according to the manufacturer’s recommendations and your current driving conditions will result in a vehicle that runs better, with lower exhaust emissions and a smaller carbon footprint.